Dispersal order issued to crackdown on anti-social behaviour

 Failing to comply with an order is a criminal offence and police can return anyone under the age of 16 to their home address.
 They can issue the notices for a period of up to 48 hours and anyone found breaching a notice is liable to be arrested and face further action.

-The dispersal order started at 3pm today (Wednesday 31 August) and will end at 11pm today – unless extended.
+The order came into force at 3pm today (Wednesday 18 May) and will run until 4am on Thursday (19 May) – unless extended.

-Inspector Alexander Gould, of Stoke South Local Policing Team, said: “Following continued calls from concerned residents and businesses, officers will be patrolling the area over the coming days to tackle any instances of crime or anti-social behaviour.
+Inspector Chris Moss, deputy commander for Cannock Neighbourhood Policing Team said: “Following an increase in calls from concerned residents, officers will be patrolling the town centre to tackle any instances of crime or anti-social behaviour.

-“We continue to work with partner agencies to tackle issues reported by our communities and encourage parents and guardians to ensure they know where their children are, what they are up to, and who they are with.”
+“I would like to stress that officers will only use these powers where absolutely necessary and appeal to parents and guardians to ensure that they know where their children are, what they are up to and who they are with.”

-Anyone with any concerns can contact Staffordshire Police by reporting online at www.staffordshire.police.uk/report or sending a direct message on Facebook or Twitter, or calling 101.
+Anyone with any concerns can contact Staffordshire Police by reporting online at www.staffordshire.police.uk/report, sending a direct message on Facebook or Twitter or calling 101.